-SLR (Statutory Liquidity Ratio) is the amount a commercial bank needs to maintain in the form of cash, or gold or govt. approved securities (Bonds) before providing credit to its customers.
+SLR (Statutory Liquidity Ratio) is the amount needed to be maintained by a commercial bank, in the form of cash, or gold or govt. approved securities (Bonds) before providing credit to its customers.
 SLR rate is determined and maintained by the RBI (Reserve Bank of India) in order to control the expansion of bank credit.

 How is SLR determined?

-SLR is determined as the percentage of total demand and percentage of time liabilities.
-Time Liabilities are the liabilities a commercial bank liable to pay to the customers on their anytime demand. .
+SLR is determined as the percentage of total demand and that of time liabilities.
+Time Liabilities are the liabilities that a commercial bank is liable to pay to its customers, on their anytime demand.

 What is the Need of SLR rate?